 What happens if you open too many tabs?

 Opening too many tabs puts a strain on your computer’s CPU.
-Every tab that you open in your web browser consumes some amount of your system’s memory.
+Every tab you open in your web browser consumes some memory on your system.
 Hence, the more tabs you open in a web browser, the more RAM your browser will consume.
-That’s why opening too many tabs will result in performance issues and may cause your system to freeze or crash.
+That’s why opening too many tabs can cause performance issues and may cause your system to freeze or crash.

 Is it bad to keep multiple tabs open on your computer?

-As explained above, opening multiple tabs in a web browser impacts the browser’s and system’s performance.
-You can view how much percentage of your system’s RAM and CPU a web browser is using by opening the Task Manager.
+As explained above, opening multiple tabs in a web browser impacts the browser’s and the system’s performance.
+You can view the percentage of your system’s RAM and CPU a web browser is using by opening the Task Manager.
 The number of tabs that you can leave open on your computer depends on different factors.

 - Your computer’s hardware: Undoubtedly, a computer with 4 GB of RAM has a lower performance as compared to a computer with more RAM, say 8 GB or 16 GB.
 However, there are other factors too responsible for a system’s performance.
-The computers with more RAM can provide better resources to web browsers as compared to computers with less RAM.
+Computers with more RAM can provide web browsers with more resources than computers with less RAM.
 If your computer has less RAM, say 4 GB, you will experience performance issues after opening multiple tabs.

 - The graphics of a web page: Some websites have heavy graphics.
 Due to this, such websites require more resources from a system.
-Opening such websites will put more strain on your system due to which you will experience performance issues with your system.
+Opening such websites will put more strain on your system, resulting in performance issues.
 Google Maps and Google Earth are some of the websites that use heavy graphics.

 Does having multiple tabs open slow down computer?

 Every tab that you leave open in your web browser consumes some percentage of your system’s resources.
-To deal with this problem, some web browsers have a built-in tab sleeping feature.
+To address this problem, some web browsers have a built-in tab-sleeping feature.
 If you are a Google Chrome or Microsoft Edge user, you might have noticed that when you switch to another tab after spending some time on a particular tab, Chrome or Edge reloads that tab.
-This is the tab sleeping feature of Chrome and Edge.
-The tab sleeping feature suspends the tabs that remain inactive for a particular time.
-When a user returns to the inactive tabs, the web browser loads those tabs again.
+This is the tab-sleeping feature in Chrome and Edge.
+The tab sleeping feature suspends tabs that remain inactive for a specified period.
+When a user returns to inactive tabs, the web browser reloads them.
 By doing this, Chrome and Edge manage the memory of the user’s computer.

-Hence, if your web browser has a sleeping tab feature, leaving multiple tabs open will not impact the performance of your system.
-On the other hand, if your web browser does not have the sleeping tabs feature, you can open only a limited number of tabs after which you will start facing performance issues with your system.
-In order to manage this problem, you have to close some of the opened tabs.
+Hence, if your web browser has a sleeping tab feature, leaving multiple tabs open will not affect your system’s performance.
+On the other hand, if your web browser does not have the sleeping tabs feature, you can open only a limited number of tabs, after which you will start facing performance issues with your system.
+In order to manage this problem, you have to close some of the open tabs.

-The number of browser addons & extensions you have installed also takes it toll!
+The number of browser addons & extensions you have installed also takes its toll!

 Use built-in Task Manager to manage tabs in a web browser

-Popular web browsers, like Firefox, Chrome, and Edge come with a built-in Task Manager that lets users know which tabs are consuming high resources of their system.
-While working with multiple tabs in a web browser, you can use the built-in Task Manager to close those tabs that are consuming high Ram and putting more load on your CPU.
+Popular web browsers, like Chrome, Edge and Firefox come with a built-in Task Manager that lets users know which tabs are consuming high resources of their system.
+While working with multiple tabs in a web browser, you can use the built-in Task Manager to close those tabs that are consuming high RAM and putting more load on your CPU.

 Here, we will show you how to use the built-in Task Manager to manage tabs in: